-The Normal Age For Kids To Start Masturbating Is Earlier Than You Think
+The Normal Age For Boys And Girls To Start Masturbating Is Earlier Than You Think

 Walking in on your kid masturbating is nothing to freak out about.